SUPPORT MORE HOUSING VARIETY IN CALIFORNIA

 Download the info sheet for jurisdiction staff and ADU professionals.

+Several more cities have indicated that opt-in steps are in progress, including City of Los Angeles and Long Beach.
 Want to encourage your city to opt in?
 Download our info sheet now.

 This bill proposed a dangerous precedent by 'rewarding' cities and counties that have met their Regional Housing Needs Allocation goals for the year for affordable housing by allowing them to reduce the height standards of attached ADUs to 16', below current state law, and shorter than the home the ADU is attached to in some cases